KyPython/Easy-Flow/UBIQUITOUS_AUTOMATION.md

 > **"Automate Everything You Can"** - The Pragmatic Programmer

-This document outlines the ubiquitous automation patterns integrated into EasyFlow, adapted from [ubiquitous-automation](https://github.com/KyPython/ubiquitous-automation).
+This document outlines the ubiquitous automation patterns integrated into EasyFlow, adapted from:
+- [ubiquitous-automation](https://github.com/KyPython/ubiquitous-automation) - CI/CD and automation scripts
+- [git-workflows-sample](https://github.com/KyPython/git-workflows-sample) - Git workflow helper tools

 ## ✅ What We've Implemented